Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2014) Path Following for Formations of Underactuated Marine Vessels under Influence of Constant Ocean Currents.
-IEEE Proceedings : Conference on Decision and Control (CDC).
+Proceedings of the IEEE Conference on Decision & Control, including the Symposium on Adaptive Processes.

 - (2013) A Globally K-Exponentially Stable Nonlinear Observer for Wave Encounter Frequency.
 Elsevier IFAC Publications / IFAC Proceedings series.